"The memory of those whom we have lost - we share,

 Have you a relative or know someone who should be remembered by having a plaque of the Memorial?
 Would you like to initiate the placement of a memorial plaque?
 If so, contact the committee to discuss the possibilities and modest cost involved.

-Separate from the Seafarer's Memorial is the Spring Bay Professional Fishermen's memorial for local fishermen who have died, but not necessarily at sea.
+Separate from the Seafarer's Memorial but located in the same area is the Spring Bay Professional Fishermen's memorial for local fishermen who have died, but not necessarily at sea.

 It has touched the hearts of many.